ianmichels/marketo-measure-learn.en/help/definitions/crm-objects/contact-object.md

 # Contact Object

-This video breaks down the relationship between the contact object and the Bizible Touchpoint object and the Bizible Attribution Touchpoint object
+This video breaks down the relationship between the contact object and the Marketo Measure Touchpoint object and the Marketo Measure Attribution Touchpoint object

 >[!VIDEO](https://video.tv.adobe.com/v/347231/?quality=12&learn=on)